How to Get Out of Debt: A Step-by-Step Guide for 2023

 Remember making snowmen as a kid?
 You would start with a small snowball, then roll it along the ground, picking up more snow until you had a massive snowman belly.
 That’s the concept behind the debt snowball.

 With the debt snowball, you start by paying off your debt with the smallest balance, regardless of the interest rate.

 Why is it called the debt snowball?
-Because the amount you put towards principle (your balance) snowballs every month.
-You keep putting the same amount of money towards your debts, even as you pay each one off, increasing the amount that goes towards principal over interest.
+Because the amount you put toward the principal (your balance) snowballs every month.
+You keep putting the same amount of money toward your debts, even as you pay each one off, increasing the amount that goes toward the principal over interest.

 The methodology of the debt avalanche is similar to the debt snowball, except with this method your goal is to minimize interest costs.
 No extra profits for those greedy creditors from you!

 With the debt avalanche, you start by paying off the debt with the highest interest rate, regardless of size.

 Why an avalanche instead of a snowball?
-Because, by eliminating high-interest costs first, you put more of your cash towards actual principal over time.
+Because, by eliminating high-interest costs first, you put more of your cash toward actual principal over time.
 This means getting out of debt somewhat faster (and cheaper).

 What’s more important to you?
 Getting quick, early wins by paying off small debts, or paying the least amount of interest?

 Both the snowball and avalanche methods have their benefits.
 And while the debt snowball isn’t mathematically the cheapest way out of debt, it is one of the most effective.
 Pursuing a debt-free life can be a long process, depending on where you are starting.
 Paying off a few debts early on can really get you excited to keep going.

 Step 3: Make Some Big Changes